deriv-com/flutter-deriv-api/README.md

 ## Using Flutter Deriv API

-### A. Creating a WebSocket Connection
+### A. Creating a websocket connection

 Initialize `ModuleContainer` for prepare API instance for dependency injection, you can pass `true` to `isMock` parameter for testing purposes.
-To establish a connection to WebSocket you need an instance of `ConnectionInformation` class for initializing API connection.
+To establish a connection to websocket you need an instance of `ConnectionInformation` class for initializing API connection.

 ```dart
 ModuleContainer().initialize(Injector.getInjector(), isMock: false);